asyncapi/website/pages/docs/community/styleguide/punctuation.md

 ---
 title: Punctuation style guide
-Description: This style guide outlines the guideline for using punctuation in documentation.
+Description: This style guide outlines the guideline for using punctuation in the documentation.
 ---

 # Punctuation

-Writing documentation help us to communicate indirectly with millions of people worldwide.
-Punctuation is so important for conveying meaning, clarity, and consistency in writing.
-In order to preserve industry standards and ensure uniformity amongst papers, it is important to stick to established style guides.
+Writing documentation helps us communicate indirectly with millions of people worldwide.
+Punctuation essential part for conveying meaning, clarity, and consistency in writing.
+To preserve industry standards and ensure uniformity among documents, it is important to stick to established style guides.

 ## 1. Period (.)